claranet-coast/cloud-sales-taxes-problem/README.md

 ## General requirements
 - You may use whatever programming language/platform you prefer.
 Use something that you know well.
-- You must release your work with an OSI-approved open source license of your choice.
-- You must deliver the sources of your application, with a README that explains how to compile and run it.
+- You must deliver the source code of your application, with a README that explains how to compile and run it.
-- Add the code to your own Github account and send us the link.
+- Add the source code to a GIT Hosting Service of your choice (GitLab, GitHub,..) and send us the link.

+## Bonus points
+- Realize a serverless solution using the building blocks of any public cloud provider (ex.
+AWS Lambda, Azure Function, Amazon Api Gw o Google ApiGee)
+- Use DevOps build process to automate infrastructure creation using Infrastructure as a Code paradigm
+- Use Test Driven Development methodology to develop the solution

 **IMPORTANT:**  Implement the requirements focusing on **writing the best code** you can produce.